wmakley/wmakley.github.io/_posts/2019-02-27-publishing-a-personal-site.markdown

 I already use Github all the time, so this was a no-brainer.
 It gives me `git push` deploy convenience, allows me to use a custom domain, and requires absolutely no maintenance on my part.
 After setting up [Jekyll][jekyll] I have everything I need.
 Beautiful!

+## Next Steps

+* More and better copy.
+* Personal photos.
+* A little bit more flare to the design.

 [namecheap]:  https://www.namecheap.com
 [protonmail]: http://protonmail.com/
 [jekyll]:     https://jekyllrb.com/